naimuddin01/bistro-boss-client/README.md

 ## Overview

-Welcome to my E-Commerce Platform, a robust and user-friendly online shopping solution built with Django and Django Rest Framework.
-Our platform offers a rich set of features for both registered and guest users.
+I'm excited to share my project, a Food Market website built from the ground up using React.js, where users can explore a wide variety of delicious food options, add items to their cart, and place orders with a seamless payment process.

 **Key Features :**